 Figure 1: Seasonal variation in the number of captured RCRC per session.
 Points represent actual data points while the black line is the model estimate for the default/average case (156m, 4hr) with its corresponding uncertainty illustrated as shaded area.
 Sessions with 6 or more RCRC are illustrated on the “6+” line but with proportionate size and colour.
 Black points correspond to the 2020 data, when the geolocators were equipped.

-We modelled the probability of recapture within a year in order to extract the number of unique birds captured during a single year (Figure 2).
+We modelled the probability of recapture within a year to extract the number of unique birds captured during a single year (Figure 2).
 As the cumulative number of RCRC captured increases, so does the recapture rate and consequently, the probability of being a new bird decreases from around 100% for the first bird to 60-70% after 40 RCRCs have been captured in the year.
 Note that this approach can only reliably estimate the probability up to a maximum of around 40 RCRCs captured in a year.